andrew-johnson-4/dialogue.lm/README.md

 ### Interaction Programming

-More generally this project is work-in-progress towards integrating formal methods and natural language.
+More generally this project is a work-in-progress towards integrating formal methods and natural language.
 We can call this style of turn-based programming "Interaction Programming."